bitdeli/bitdeli-docs/src/github.rst

 Repository Structure
 --------------------

 The Git integration is based on a few simple conventions.
-If you want to use a GitHub repository with Bitdeli, the repository needs to follow these conventions:
+If you want to use a GitHub repository with Bitdeli, the repository needs to follow these conventions.

+Note that `all card scripts provided by Bitdeli <https://github.com/bitdeli>`_ follow these conventions and thus serve as great examples or starting points for your own repositories.

 Name & Description
 ''''''''''''''''''''